dwjoyce/pythonbook/Grouping data together.rst

     >>> name3 = 'harry'
     >>> name4 = 'tom'

 All the variables here describe the same kind of data - a group of names, one after the other.
-It would be good if we could simply group these items together under the same name.
+It would be good if we could simply group these items together under a single name.
 This is usually very good practice in programming - those things (whether code or data) that belong together should be kept together.

 Boxing up
 ---------

 The way we do this in Python is by using lists.
-As its name suggests, a list is simply a sequence of other pieces of data, whether integers, floats, strings or even others lists.
+As its name suggests, a list is simply a sequence of other pieces of data, whether integers, floats, strings or even other lists.

 Remember, if we have more than one item to print out, we simply use a comma ``,`` in-between each item.
 This is easy to forget!
 For example, if we wish to print out our names above, you can type the following::